 Packaging innovation can be subtle, incorporating hidden features to make packages perform better.
 Or redesigns can depart dramatically from traditional versions, resulting in new enclosures unlike anything seen before.
-In either case, primary packaging innovation adds functionality, safety, appeal and interest.
+In either case, primary packaging innovation adds functionality, safety, appeal, and interest.

-Breaking from Tradition
+Breaking from Traditional Packaging

 Traditional packaging methods stick around because they work.
 Despite limitations protecting their contents, for instance, bags are still the primary distribution vehicles for potato chips.
 Tradeoffs are made, holding down chip packaging costs, and consumers suffer a few broken chips.

-The following creative design improvements represent only a few of the primary packaging advancements emerging from today’s forward-looking industry.
+Creative design improvements represent only a few of the primary packaging advancements emerging from today’s forward-looking industry.

 Another DuPont-recognized solution addressing shelf life and durability concerns is a bio-based, renewable, recyclable plastic material developed for foodstuffs.
 Plantic R is a trademarked multilayer barrier comprised of many thin layers of PET along with layers of renewable material.
 The PET furnishes a moisture and water barrier, while the renewable core protects against oxygen and gas.
 As the PET is recovered in conventional recycling streams, the other material washes away, biodegrading during the process.

 Improving upon traditional coffee packaging methods called for a primary packaging innovation, incorporating a degassing system into the bags’ laminate layers.
 Traditional packaging methods required coffee packing facilities to add rigid degassing valves to bags during the packaging process, allowing carbon dioxide to escape.
-The newly conceived bags instead rely on a degassing system already in-place when they arrive at packing locations.
-The Vento™ advanced coffee packaging system uses a one-way low pressure vent to purge gas as pressure builds inside the bags, resealing once the carbon dioxide has escaped.
+The newly conceived bags instead rely on a degassing system already in place when they arrive at packing locations.
+The Vento™ advanced coffee packaging system uses a one-way low-pressure vent to purge gas as pressure builds inside the bags, resealing once the carbon dioxide has escaped.

 Whether it is used to increase supply chain accountability or interact directly with consumers, modern packaging plays a more sophisticated role than yesterday’s simple designs did.
 In part, the changes mirror technological advances, such as bio-based solutions, but design improvements and added-value features also arise from consumer demand.
 In today’s markets, that translates to greater accountability, transparency, and integrity within the consumer supply chain.
-Buyers are no-longer satisfied with generic market messages.
+Buyers are no longer satisfied with generic market messages.
 They want more information, so the most successful primary packaging speaks directly to their concerns.

 Shelf life indicators are among the new wave of tech-forward packaging solutions, furnishing direct, visual feedback about the freshness of the products they contain.
 In one example, the Insignia Freshtag is engineered to change color after a particular length of time held at a certain temperature.
 The color-changing process speeds up when the goods are held at a higher temperature.
 These shelf life indicators add value to consumer packaging, furnishing feedback based upon actual handling conditions.

 Simple solutions stand out for innovation, including a design advance featured on a PepsiCo granola bar.
 The product’s laser score flow wrapper introduces an intuitive, easy-to-use alternative for consumers eating on the move.
-The horizontal flow wrapper responds to a consumer call for more convenient ways to open bars without a mess.
-The innovation preserves protective barrier properties, while still providing an accessible tear mechanism.
+The horizontal flow wrapper responds to consumers’ call for more convenient ways to open bars without a mess.
+The innovation preserves protective barrier properties while still providing an accessible tear mechanism.
 The wrapper can be run on the industry’s fast production equipment, so the added value comes without giving up productivity.

-The use of scannable labels and other active packaging innovation is on the rise, providing in-depth product information for smartphone users, who now overwhelmingly turn to their devices while shopping.
+The use of scannable labels and other active packaging innovations is on the rise, providing in-depth product information for smartphone users, who now overwhelmingly turn to their devices while shopping.
 And there is no limit to the experience that can be provided, linking goods to proprietary apps capable of all kinds of consumer engagement.

-Safety and Sustainability
+Packaging Safety and Sustainability

-Recent developments include a push for more environmental accountable packaging options and convenient solutions for consumers on the move.
+Recent developments include a push for more environmentally accountable packaging options and convenient solutions for consumers on the move.
 Experiential packaging and active, smart alternatives are also on the rise, creating an interactive dynamic with shoppers.
 Incorporating these advances into your own packaging strategy can create a competitive advantage.